Welcome to our grammar lesson on how to choose between the verbs ser and estar in Spanish.

 El alumno está de pie.

-Madrid is in the center of Spain. (location, so we use “estar” even though it’s permanent)
+Madrid is in the center of Spain. (location, so we use “estar” even though in this case it is permanent)

 Action